Ellon-M/ror-budget-app/README.md

 ### Key Features <a name="key-features"></a>

-- register and log in, so that the data is private to them.
+- Authentication - data is private to each user.
-- introduce new transactions associated with a category.
-- see the money spent on each category.
+- Makes use of many to many associations - and join tables in the DB

 <p align="right">(<a href="#readme-top">back to top</a>)</p>